 - The flavours are truly unreal - you have to try it to understand!

-- This mushroom tikka is such a versatile dish, and can be served as a light lunch, or as part of a more extensive feast.
+- This mushroom tikka is such a versatile dish, and can be served as a light lunch, or as an Indian side dish as part of a more extensive feast.

 - It's such a quick and easy mushroom recipe, with very little skill required.